-Stuttering Treatment Center
+Stuttering Treatment Center in Chapel Hill

 If you struggle with Stuttering, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.

 Stuttering is also caused Dysfluency.
 When speech flows out with perfect rhythm, timing, and cadence it is known as fluent speech.
 When it is not produced smoothly it is dysfluent.
 Choppy, blocked, or speech that is difficult to understand is known as dysfluent speech or stuttering.

 How Can Brain-based Therapies Help to End Stuttering?

 Stuttering begins in the brain and thus is most efficiently treated using brain-based techniques and strategies.
 Studies have shown that the brain areas that control planning and programming for speech are not working as they should be in people who stutter.
 The wiring of the brain within and between the pivotal brain areas for speech production is not a smooth pathway as it should be.

 Using advanced technologies, such as qEEG Brain Mapping, the specific areas of a person’s brain can be analyzed for performance efficiency.
 Sometimes the way the brain is wired to produce speech is abnormal.
 The brain is performing too slow in the areas for speech production, thus the speech doesn’t come out correctly.
 This is seen as red and yellow on the accompanying qEEG Brain Map.
 Once identified, the brain can be re-wired to perform better.
 This helps symptoms to alleviate.

 How Can the Brain Be Rewired?

 A variety of brain-based techniques are available including Neurofeedback Therapy which has been shown in a research study to decrease the amount of stuttering for people with persistent developmental stuttering after few sessions.

 According to the Stuttering Foundation there are four main causes of stuttering.